-In 1906 a royal commission was set up to look at Te Aute College.
-Despite the fact that Te Aute had trained most of the outstanding professional Māori leaders at the time, the commission recommended that it add agricultural courses and scale back the academic stream.
-This cartoon shows images of some of the people who attended the commission and the commissioners.
-Ironically, Āpirana Ngata, a new MP and one of the outstanding old boys of Te Aute, was one of the commissioners.
+In 1906 a royal commission was set up to investigate Te Aute College.
+Though Te Aute had trained most of the outstanding professional Māori leaders of the time, the commission recommended that it scale back its academic stream and add agricultural courses.
+This cartoon depicts the five commissioners and some of the people who attended the commission.
+Apirana Ngata, a new MP who was one of the outstanding old boys of Te Aute, was one of the commissioners.

 Using this item